cwntr/go-dex-client/installation_guide/guide_5_lightning_channels.md

 #### 4) tell the hub operator you channel capacity and with the channel id that he can match it and open back a channel

+Join us on [Discord](https://discord.gg/cyF5yCA) and get in contact with the Stakenet team.
-Just provide information like channel-id and capacity you used for opening that channel, you will get a channel back with same capacity.
+You just need to provide information like channel-id and capacity you used for opening that channel, you will get a channel back with same capacity.
 You need to wait until the Hub opens back a channel to you, to perform actual swaps.

 #### 5) check that you have at least 2 channels to hub (one with local amount, one with equal amount of remote amount)